speardragon/speardragon.github.io/_posts/Computer Science/OS/2022-10-02-[OS] Synchronization Examples.md

 ![image-20221002222021494](https://raw.githubusercontent.com/speardragon/save-image-repo/main/img/image-20221002222021494.png)

-- The code contained within the #pragma omp critical directive is  treated as a critical section and performed atomically.
+- The code contained within the #pragma omp critical directive is  treated as a critical section and performed **atomically**.